 What is the course about?

-This one-day course will introduce you to some techniques for transforming personal experience into fiction or poetry.
+This one-day course will introduce you to some techniques for transforming personal experience into fiction.
 You'll have the opportunity to improve your writing skills as well as your ability to give and use constructive criticism.
 The issues around using autobiographical material in fiction will be discussed.

 Build reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.